katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

       remote_user: root
       vars_files:
         - "vars/common.yml"
-        - [ "vars/{{ ansible_facts['os_family'] }}.yml", "vars/os_defaults.yml" ]
+        - [ "vars/{{ assible_facts['os_family'] }}.yml", "vars/os_defaults.yml" ]
       tasks:
-      - name: Make sure apache is started ansible.builtin.service:
+      - name: Make sure apache is started assible.builtin.service:
           name: '{{ apache }}'
           state: started

-Ansible gathers facts on the hosts in the webservers group, then interpolates the variable "ansible_facts['os_family']" into a list of filenames.
-If you have hosts with Red Hat operating systems (CentOS, for example), Ansible looks for 'vars/RedHat.yml'.
-If that file does not exist, Ansible attempts to load 'vars/os_defaults.yml'.
-For Debian hosts, Ansible first looks for 'vars/Debian.yml', before falling back on 'vars/os_defaults.yml'.
-If no files in the list are found, Ansible raises an error.
+Assible gathers facts on the hosts in the webservers group, then interpolates the variable "assible_facts['os_family']" into a list of filenames.
+If you have hosts with Red Hat operating systems (CentOS, for example), Assible looks for 'vars/RedHat.yml'.
+If that file does not exist, Assible attempts to load 'vars/os_defaults.yml'.
+For Debian hosts, Assible first looks for 'vars/Debian.yml', before falling back on 'vars/os_defaults.yml'.
+If no files in the list are found, Assible raises an error.

 Selecting files and templates based on facts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^